How Much Does a Wheelchair Ramp Cost in 2025?

 Weight Specifications

-Some ramps are designed for manual wheelchairs, while others are designed for heavier electric scooters or wheelchairs.
-Some ramps may only support the weight of an unoccupied wheelchair.
-In general, the stronger the ramp, the more expensive it’s likely to be.
+In general, the stronger the ramp, the more expensive it will be.
+Some ramps are designed for manual wheelchairs, while others are for heavier electric scooters or wheelchairs.
+Some may only support the weight of an unoccupied wheelchair.

 Landings

-All wheelchair ramps require flat landings at the top and bottom of the ramp.
-This allows doors to open smoothly and for people in wheelchairs to stop and rest on longer ramps.
+All wheelchair ramps require flat landings at the top and bottom, allowing doors to open smoothly and for wheelchair users to stop and rest.

-For every 30 inches of rise, you need to install a landing.
+Landings should be installed for every 30 inches of rise.
 Additional landings beyond the top and bottom can increase the overall installation price.

 Handrails

 Larger ramps require handrails and guards.
-For example, ramps that rise more than 6 inches or are greater than 6 feet in length require handrails on both sides.
+For example, ramps that rise over six inches or are greater than six feet long require handrails on both sides.

-Prefab kits may come with handrails, but if you or a contractor is building a ramp with raw materials like wood or metal, you’ll need to factor in additional costs for handrails.
+Prefabricated kits may come with handrails, but you'll need to factor in additional costs if a contractor builds a ramp with raw materials like wood or metal.

 Grip Strips or Tape

 If you’re building a ramp out of metal or wood, budget for additional materials to prevent slippage.
-You can get a 2-inch-by-60-inch roll of anti-slip grip tape for $15 to $35 at a local hardware store.
+A 2-by-60-inch roll of anti-slip grip tape costs $15 to $35 at a local hardware store.

 Permits

 Check with your local building office before beginning your project to see if they require a permit.
 If so, expect to pay between $30 and $120 for the building permit cost.
-If you hire a contractor, they may handle the permit process for you.
+The contractor you hire may handle the permit process for you.

 Location

 The ramp location can often impact the price.
-Outdoor ramps require more durable materials and are often longer, while indoor ramps need to be shorter and more portable.
+Outdoor ramps are usually longer and require more durable materials, while indoor ramps need to be shorter and more portable.
 A typical indoor ramp may range between $200 and $2,000, while an outdoor ramp generally costs $1,200 to $5,000.

 Additional Features

 Often, a wheelchair ramp installation makes up just one of many disability accommodation remodeling costs.
-Depending on your home and the nature of your needs, you may also need to budget for:
+Depending on your home and needs, you may also need to budget for additional features, such as stair lifts, elevators, and doorway widening.

 ADA Requirements

 Before installing a ramp, familiarize yourself with the U.S. Access Board’s ADA requirements for wheelchair ramps.
-Although homeowners legally don’t need to comply with guidelines, meeting them is in the best interest of anyone in your home who uses a wheelchair.
+Homeowners legally don’t need to comply with guidelines, but meeting them is in the best interest of anyone in your home who uses a wheelchair.

 Here are some critical points to keep in mind:

-• For every 1 inch in height, there should be 1 foot in length.
+• For every one inch in height, there should be one foot in length.
 This is the maximum slope permissible.

 • Ramps should be at least 36 inches wide.